Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 0- progressive/static typing: Leverage types for better performance and error checking.
 1- fast compilation
 2- fast execution (runtime performance): ZERO COST ABSTRACTIONS: Take control of storage by inline-allocating values into structures.
 Mojo includes a *high-performance concurrent runtime*.
-3- automatic memory management:  OWNERSHIP + BORROW CHECKER: Take advantage of memory safety without the rough edges.
+3- automatic memory management:  OWNERSHIP model + BORROW CHECKER: Take advantage of memory safety without the rough edges.
+Mojo has no reference counter and no garbage collector.

->Note: if really needed, you could do manual memory management in Mojo.
-It provides a manual management system using pointers similar to C++ and Rust.
+>Note: Mojo is also designed for systems programming, so you can do manual memory management in Mojo:
+* It provides a manual management system using pointers similar to C++ and Rust.
+* For custom data types, you can define specific methods such as the constructor, copy constructor, move constructor, and destructor (names!!).
+These methods integrate into the value's lifecycle, so that automatic memory management is guaranteed.

 4- seamless use of Python code (a superset of Python)
 5- adaptability to custom hardware through MLIR:
     PORTABLE PARAMETRIC ALGORITHMS: Leverage compile-time meta-programming to write hardware-agnostic algorithms and reduce boilerplate.